sealvault/sealvault/website/src/dev-docs/design/in-page-provider.md

 The in-page provider exposes protocol-specific functionality through the web browser to dapps.
 A dapp is a web app that interacts with smart contracts through its front end code.
-The in-page provider lets dapps can generate signatures with the user's keys.
+The in-page provider lets dapps generate signatures with the user's keys.

 We'll discuss in-page providers in the context of the Ethereum ecosystem ([EIP-1193](https://eips.ethereum.org/EIPS/eip-1193)) in the following.